Riksdag: Powers and structure

 The Riksdag performs the normal functions of a legislature in a parliamentary democracy.
 It enacts laws, amends the constitution and appoints a government.
 In most parliamentary democracies, the head of state commissions a politician to form a government.
 Under the new Instrument of Government (one of the four fundamental laws of the Constitution) enacted in 1974, that task was removed from the Monarch of Sweden and given to the Speaker of the Riksdag.

 To make changes to the Constitution under the new Instrument of Government, amendments must be approved twice, in two successive electoral periods with a regular general election held in between.

 There are 15 parliamentary committees in the Riksdag.

 Membership

 As of September 2022, 163 members, or 46.7% of the 349 members are women.
-Five parties have a majority representation of female MPs as of 2022: the Left Party (17 of 24, 70.8%), the Green Party (12 of 18, 66.7%), the Liberals (9 of 16, 56.3%), the Center Party (13 of 24, 54.2%), and the Social Democratic Party (55 of 107, 51.4%).
+Five parties have a majority representation of female MPs as of 2022: the Left Party (17 of 24, 70.8%), the Green Party (12 of 18, 66.7%), the Liberals (9 of 16, 56.3%), the Centre Party (13 of 24, 54.2%), and the Social Democratic Party (55 of 107, 51.4%).
 The party with the lowest share of female MPs is the Sweden Democrats (18 of 73, 24.7%).

-Members of the Riksdag are full-time legislators with a salary of 71 500 SEK (around $6,300) per month.